What did people wear in the 1800s?

 African women living in slavery tried to keep dressing the way they had at home – wrapping their heads with cloth, for instance.
 Some African styles, like the kerchief, became popular with North American women, white and black and Native American.

-In the 1850s, men began to wear jeans, made first from hemp cloth by a Jewish man named Jacob Davis, and then out of cotton with his partner Levi Strauss (now we call them Levi’s).
+In the 1850s, men began to wear jeans, made first from hemp cloth by a Jewish man named Jacob Davis.
+Soon Davis started to make jeans out of cotton, along with his partner Levi Strauss.
+Now we call them Levi’s.
 They also wore denim or cotton corduroy overalls.

 Learn by doing: try walking around barefoot for a while

 More about the cotton gin

 More about sewing machines

 Bibliography and further reading about American clothing:

 This is so interesting!
 Thank you for posting– this is gonna save my history final project!!!
 You da best bestie <3

 I am trying to find information on what prospering free african americans would where in the 1890s including shoes etc. Do you know where I can find this?

 As far as I can see, they wore basically what white people wore.
 Try googling images of southern cities in the 1890s, like this one: https://libcom.org/history/1892-new-orleans-general-strike.
 Basically, men wore wool suits over white cotton shirts, and black leather shoes, with black hats.
 Women wore long cotton dresses, often with white aprons, and generally covered their hair with hats or bonnets or turbans.
 Children often wore shorter, looser dresses, or shorter pants, in the same materials.